dpuelz/MachineLearning_MSBA-WP/README.md

 ### Week 6: Dummy variables and model selection

 - Dummy variables and model selection [slides](slides/week6_UT.pdf)
+	- Give an example of how dummy variables are used in regression models?
 - Textbook readings: *QSS* Ch.
 2.1 - 2.2 and *ISL* Ch.
 6.1 - 6.2
 	- Define a binary or dummy variable. (*QSS*)
 	- How are dummy variables related to logical statements? (*QSS*)